kosicki123/ra-backend-test/README.md

 After installing the dependencies, you must rename the .env.sample file to .env.
 Then, replace the .env values with your production variables.

+It's necessary to activate the [Geocoding API](https://console.cloud.google.com/apis/library/geocoding-backend.googleapis.com).

+Also, a [Google Geocoding API Credential](https://console.cloud.google.com/apis/credentials) is required in order to correctly use this application.

 #### Releases

 For the versions available, see the [tags on this repository](https://github.com/kosicki123/ra-backend-test/tags) and [Changelog](./CHANGELOG.md) file.